UN torture mandate holders discuss why ratification matters

 Chair of the UN Committee against Torture, Claudio Grossman, Chair of the UN Sub-Committee on Prevention of Torture, Malcolm Evans, and Special Rapporteur on Torture, Juan Mendez provided on Tuesday 20 October their personal views on the benefits of UNCAT and OPCAT ratification at a CTI side event during the UN General Assembly’s 70th session.

-According to Juan Mendez there were five main reason why ratification matters:
+According to Juan Mendez there were five main reasons why ratification matters:

 - It demonstrates a commitment to international human rights law